| Vietnamese Claims on the Spratly Islands (Quan Dao Truong Sa)Vietnamese Recognition and Support for China's Sovereignty Over Spratly Islands and

 that Viet Nam "recognizes and supports the Declaration of the Government

-- - It is stated in the lesson The People's Republic of China of a standard
+of the People's Republic of China on China's territorial sea." - It is stated in the lesson The People's Republic of China of a standard

 Vietnamese school textbook on geography published in 1974 that the islands